 • Highly customizable with a wide range of templates

-• Excellent team collaboration with real-time editing
+• Advanced collaboration features with real-time editing

 • Multiple integrations with API, such as Slack, Google Drive, and Asana